-You can make a difference to the lives of people all around the world by starting your career with a Masters in disaster management
+Make a difference to the lives of people all around the world by starting your career with a Masters in disaster management or emergency planning

-In the era of 24-hour news and social media, we see disasters unfold on our screens with grim regularity.
-From floods and earthquakes to terrorist attacks and plane crashes, most of us watch powerlessly from the sidelines.
+In the era of 24-hour news and social media, most of us watch powerlessly from the sidelines as disasters - from floods and earthquakes to terrorist attacks and plane crashes - unfold on our screens.

-However, if you want to do more - to help prepare for these events, minimise their impact or be involved in the emergency response when they occur - then a postgraduate qualification in disaster management could be for you.
+But if you want to play a role in preparing for these events and minimising their impact, or get involved in the emergency response when they occur, a postgraduate qualification in disaster management could be for you.

-So what can we do about it?
+So how can you help?
 According to Dr Bennett, 'One way to help resolve these problems is to give motivated conscientious people the knowledge and skills to make a difference.
 Studying risk, crisis and disaster management at postgraduate level does just that.'

-A postgraduate qualification in this subject will prepare you for many different careers within the field, says Dr Ilan Kelman, graduate student advisor at the University College London (UCL) Institute for Risk & Disaster Reduction (IRDR), a leading course provider.
+A postgraduate qualification in this subject prepares you for many different careers within the field, says Dr Ilan Kelman, graduate student advisor at the University College London (UCL) Institute for Risk & Disaster Reduction (IRDR).

 'Graduates are now working in academia, business, government and non-profit organisations.
 Some found jobs in London, while others have been placed overseas, in positions ranging from humanitarian relief to development.'